 ...to arbitration or litigation, if the parties have agreed to refer matters to the court.
-Adjudication is successful in finally disposing of many disputes which would otherwise find their way to the courts.
+Adjudication is successful in finally disposing of many construction disputes which would otherwise find their way to the courts.

 Claims against construction professionals may also be referred, so long as the subject matter may be termed a construction contract.
 The chances of a successful claim against a construction professional, such as an architect or engineer, will be enhanced by supporting opinion from an expert.
 Adjudication has the benefit of being cheaper than litigation but often does not provide a final resolution of those issues in dispute.
 In those circumstances, a disaffected party can proceed to round two, involving arbitration or litigation.